SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 when the value of a variable or property is being set.
 The observers aren't called when the variable or property is first initialized.
-Instead, they are called only when the value is set outside of an initialization context.
+Instead, they're called only when the value is set outside of an initialization context.

 A ``willSet`` observer is called just before the value of the variable or property is set.
 The new value is passed to the ``willSet`` observer as a constant,